crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 end
 ```

-The default value can also be a `Type.new(...)` method or a class method with a return type annotation.
+The default value can also be a `Type.new(...)` method or a class method with a return type restriction.

 ### 6. Assigning the result of invoking a `lib` function